sfan5/we_env/README.md

 * `//smooth [<iterations>]`

 Smooth terrain in the current selection.
 When adding nodes, the type of the top-most node in the column is used.
-This uses an exponentially weighted moving average (EWMA) and should be ran 1 or 2 times to produce good results.
+This uses an exponentially weighted moving average (EWMA) and should be ran with 1 or 2 iteration to produce good results.
+Defaults to 1 iteration.

 * `//smoothbrush`